arthoang/socket-chat-client/README.md

 This is the chat client for [socket-chat-server](https://github.com/arthoang/socket-chat-server)

 ### How to use the client
+- Clone the project
+- Start the server in [socket-chat-server](https://github.com/arthoang/socket-chat-server) project.
--	Open another terminal window, and navigate to “client” project folder, and run:
+-	Open another terminal window, and navigate to this client project folder, and run:
 ```
 npm install
 ```